 The successful implementation of DaziT requires close coordination with national and international partners.
 Talks are underway with neighbouring customs administrations and with the European authorities in order to make it easier, faster and, above all, possible to cross the border without media disruption.
 Business involvement is taking place at four levels.
 The cantons and security organisations are also regularly informed.

-Ten projects are currently in the implementation phase and one further project is in the initiation phase.
+Twelve projects are currently in the implementation phase.

 The project Redesign freight/taxes and duties includes simplifying, harmonising and digitising the processes for importing, exporting and transiting goods (freight) and for levying taxes and duties (domestic taxation).